September 13, 2021

 - Products: DNA data upload for genetic trait analysis

-- Reports: 150+ trait reports that focus mostly on “fun facts”; additional reports on ancient ancestry, nutrition, and fitness
+- Reports: 250+ trait reports plus additional ones on ancient ancestry, nutrition, and fitness

 - Report delivery: Genetic trait reports are delivered through the Genomelink website

 - Cost: Free trait reports (access to 25 traits) or $14/month (for 150+ traits), additional reports for $24 – $39